Hornsby

 PROFILE FAQ

-Hornsby has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Hornsby has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely to impact the area.
+AreaSearch has identified 16 projects that may impact the area.
 Key projects include Hornsby Park, Twin Towers Hornsby, Hornsby Park - from quarry to parklands, and Hornsby Town Centre Master Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.